Spice up autumn with a good game dish.

 - Extra virgin olive oil

 Remove the venison from the marinade and drain excess liquid.
 Discard marinade.
 Over medium-high heat, in a shallow pot, brown the venison.
-Remove the browned venison from the pan and reduce meat to medium Add the chopped celery, carrots and onion and cook until translucent, not browned.
-Add the garlic, tomatoes, cheesecloth bag and cook for about two minutes.
+Remove the browned venison from the pan and reduce meat to medium.
+Add the chopped celery, carrots and onion and cook until translucent, not browned.
+Add the garlic, tomatoes, and the second cheesecloth bag.
+Cook for about two minutes.
 Add the venison, both wines, and the beef stock.
 Then reduce heat to low and simmer for up to three hours, or until the venison chunks are fork-tender.

 Serve over pappardelle or fettuccine pasta, mashed potatoes, or rice.
 Garnish with shaved Parmesan cheese.